frederic-perez/AmE-dictionary/data/dictionary.md

 __garrison cap__ _n_ :three::hammer: _He removed his garrison cap._
 __garrison__ _n_ :two::hammer: _A small garrison of 100 lances._
 __garroted__ _v_
-__garrulous__ _adj_ :two: /GAIR-uh-lus/ Given to excessive and often trivial or rambling talk. _Syn_ chatty, gabby, loquacious, talkative, talky _One day the elder Pokrovski came to see us, and chattered in a brisk, cheerful, garrulous sort of way._
+__garrulous__ _adj_ :three: /GAIR-uh-lus/ Given to excessive and often trivial or rambling talk. _Syn_ chatty, gabby, loquacious, talkative, talky _One day the elder Pokrovski came to see us, and chattered in a brisk, cheerful, garrulous sort of way._
 __gars__ _n_ :three::hammer: _Alligator gars._
 __garter__ _n_ :three: (garters) __1a__ An elasticized band worn around the leg to hold up a stocking or sock. :es: liguero __b__ A suspender strap with a fastener attached to a girdle or belt to hold up a stocking or sock. __c__ An elasticized band worn around the arm to keep the sleeve pushed up.
 __gas gauge__